Electrostatic waves in astrophysical Druyvesteyn plasmas: I. Langmuir waves: The (Generalized) Druyvesteyn distribution

 The original form of the Druyvesteyn distribution was introduced in \citet{Druyvesteyn-1930}, where the influence of energy loss by elastic collisions during electron diffusion was studied.
 It was generalized in \citet{Behringer-Fantz-1994} to the following form:

 with the constants

 and where $\xi_x = \Gamma(5/(2x)) / \Gamma(3/(2x))$ and $x$ will be referred to as the Druyvesteyn parameter.
-The original Druyvesteyn distribution is obtained when choosing the parameter $x=2$.
-Figure~\ref{fig:druyvesteyn-dist} illustrates the family of distributions described by Eq.(\ref{druyvesteyn-dist}).
+It plays an analogous role as the kappa parameter in case of kappa distributions, i.e.\ it parametrizes the family of Druyvesteyn distributions.
+The original Druyvesteyn distribution is obtained for $x=2$. \ The distribution function $f_x(E)$ proposed by \citet{Behringer-Fantz-1994} is valid for any $x > 0$\@.
+However, negative values of the parameter $x$ are not physical, since in this case Eq. (\ref{druyvesteyn-dist}) would not be integrable in energy and would not represent a valid probability distribution function.
+Figure~\ref{fig:druyvesteyn-dist} illustrates this family of distributions described by Eq. (\ref{druyvesteyn-dist}).

+One can clearly observe the formation of a flat-top profile in the low-energy portion of the distribution as $x$ increases $\left(x\gtrsim2\right)$, similar to recently-observed electron distributions in the magnetotail \citep{Wang+25/09}.